seanmarcia/codeforgood.io/faq.md

 * Suggest a project - We always need worthy projects!
 We've compiled a google doc to help you figure out a project. <a href="https://docs.google.com/forms/d/e/1FAIpQLSeDhmp0I_qW08biCxt0uMwvAkWmLvwkWefZ4_Yt9NgEASKBrA/viewform"><i class="fa fa-heart-o fa-1x"></i>Suggest a project!</a>
 * Lead a team - a great way to up your skills, especially if you've been programming for a while and are eager for the experience of leading a team.
 * Donations/Sponsors - we need lots of help with fundraising.
 Code for Good is expensive and we'd like to offer tickets to the wonderful folks who volunteer for as little as possible.
 This is only possible with donations and sponsors!
 Reach out to your employers to see if they would be willing to help us give back to our community. :)
-* Attendees - we need both developer and designer expertise!
+* Attendees - we need Python, Javscript, and designer expertise!

 ##### Is this a hackathon?